TopoMap: A Feature-based Semantic Discriminator of the Topographical Regions in the Test Input Space: Related Work

 \section{Related Work}

-In this section, we consider recent developments in research areas related to \topomap: black-box testing of DNNs, prioritisation of the inputs exposing misbehaviours in a DL system, and analysis of faults in DL systems.
-Finally, we compare our work with the most related one, DeepHyperion~\citep{10.1145/3460319.3464811,10.1145/3544792}.
+In this section, we consider recent developments in research areas related to \topomap: black-box testing of DNNs, \changed{input partitioning in traditional software testing,} prioritisation of the inputs exposing misbehaviours in a DL system, and analysis of faults in DL systems.
+Finally, we compare our work with the most related one, DeepHyperion~\cite{10.1145/3460319.3464811,10.1145/3544792}.